How big is Perranporth?

 Haddock’s End, and Browns for fish and chips.

-Mei Kitchen (Chinese), Piran Thai, and Village Pizza for takeaways.
+Mei Kitchen (Chinese), Piran Thai, and The Shack for epic takeaways.

 Where to stay?